 - Put the top back on and restore the power.

 When AC equipment doesn’t have ample refrigerant, they’ll struggle to remove heat and humidity from your rooms.

 Here are a few indications that your system is losing refrigerant:

 - It takes an extended amount of time to cool your rooms and you’re constantly turning down the thermostat.

 - Air coming through the ducts isn’t as cold as it should be.

-Suspect your equipment is losing refrigerant?
-You need a licensed heating and cooling service specialist to repair the leak and replenish the proper level of refrigerant in your unit.
-Contact us at 740-200-5591 for assistance.
+Suspect your system is losing refrigerant?
+You need a licensed heating and cooling service specialist to repair the leak and replenish the proper amount of refrigerant in your equipment.
+Call us at 740-200-5591 for help.

 3. AC Not Blowing Enough Air

-- If you’re still not getting adequate chilly air, you should have your ductwork inspected by a specialist like Luikart Heating & Cooling.
-Your ducts might need to be fixed or relinked in hard-to-reach areas like your attic, basement or crawl space.
+- If you’re still not receiving ample chilly air, you should have your ductwork checked by a professional like Luikart Heating & Cooling.
+Your ductwork could need to be fixed or rejoined in hard-to-reach spots like your attic, basement or crawl space.